-If the proposal involves the use of animals overseas, applicants must submit a signed statement (uploaded as a Letter of Support to the Je-S application) from both UK and overseas partners confirming that:
+If the proposal involves the use of animals overseas, applicants must submit a signed statement (uploaded as an attachment) from both UK and overseas partners confirming that:

 - They will adhere to all relevant national and local regulatory systems in the UK and overseas. - They will follow the guidelines laid out in the NC3Rs' Responsibility in the use of animals in bioscience research document and ensure work is carried out to UK standards. - Before initiation of the proposed work, appropriate approvals from Organisational and/or central animal ethics committees will be obtained for experimental protocols to be adopted in their projects.
 Successful applicants may be expected to provide copies of these permissions before funding is released. - Details on where the animal research will take place (UK or overseas) and through which funder the resources are being sought.